top of page

 As Forrest and I both caught our breath (he had been running across the country, after all), we started talking.
 I’ve always admired his ability to take life as it comes and focus on what truly matters.

-His perspective hit home for me, especially considering my own journey.
-For 20 years, I struggled with Bipolar Disorder, Alcoholism, Anxiety Disorders and PTSD.
-Those challenges left me feeling so powerless I even tried to end my life.
-But in that darkest moment, I discovered something that changed everything: mental health is the key to overcoming any challenge.
+For 20 years, I struggled with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+Those challenges left me feeling so powerless I tried to end my life.
+But in that dark time, I discovered something life-changing: mental health is the key to overcoming any challenge.

 I figured this was the perfect opportunity to share my book, One Bag Life of a Mental Health Warrior, with Forrest.

-“Forrest,” I said, handing him a copy, “this book is about how a Warrior embraces a lifestyle of Less Stuff, More Experiences.
-That mindset empowered me to strengthen my mental health and triumph over challenges every single day.”
+“Forrest,” I said, handing him a copy, “this book is about embracing a life of Less Stuff, More Experiences.
+That mindset helped me strengthen my mental health and triumph over challenges every day.”

-Forrest nodded, his eyes showing a spark of recognition.
+Forrest nodded, his eyes lighting up with recognition.
 “I get that,” he said in his slow, deliberate way.
 “I’ve never been much for stuff.
 It’s the people I love and the things I do that make me happy.”

-Then, true to form, Forrest launched into three lessons — each more heartwarming than the last — about how living simply and focusing on experiences had changed his life and the lives of those around him.
+Then — true to form — Forrest launched into three lessons, each more heartwarming than the last, showing how living simply and focusing on experiences had shaped his life and the lives of those around him.

 Lesson 1: Honoring Emotions

 “When I was out there on the boat,” Forrest said, “it wasn’t the shrimp or the boat that made me feel close to Bubba.
 It was knowing I was doing something he would’ve loved.
-It was the experience of being on the water, thinking of my friend.
+Thinking about my friend.
+Being on the water.
 That’s what mattered.”

 Our Turn: